Significant healthcare and community service costs

 When the MOC determines whether you meet the health requirement, they will consider whether your condition is likely to prevent Australian citizens or permanent residents accessing health care or community services in short supply.
 We call this 'prejudicing access' to these services.

-We take advice from the Department of Health on which health care and community services are in short supply.
+We take advice from the Australian Department of Health on health care and community services that are considered short in supply.
 Examples include:

 - organ transplants